Eurofunk/sbom-license-plugin/README.md

 scope them to the publish job only.
 Because the signing key is multi-line, the workflow writes the values to `~/.gradle/gradle.properties` before invoking Gradle, which ensures the full key material (including embedded newlines or `\n` escape sequences) is preserved.
-The build script also accepts base64-encoded keys via the same variables.
+Provide the ASCII-armored key directly or a base64-encoded copy of that text export; binary private keys are rejected to keep Gradle from failing during signing.

 ```yaml
 jobs: